magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 <h2 id="shared-access">SHARED ACCESS: GRANT PRIVILEGES FOR OTHER USERS TO ACCESS YOUR ACCOUNT</h2>

-You may grant limited access to your account for other Magento account holders.
+You may grant limited access to your account for other Magento Account holders.
 In particular, using the **shared access** functionality, you may provide privileges for trusted employees and service providers to use your Help Center account so that they could work with your support tickets.

-You can provide and manage shared access using your Magento account page at [https://account.magento.com](https://account.magento.com/).
+You can provide and manage shared access using your Magento Account page at [https://account.magento.com](https://account.magento.com/).

 <h3 id="who-can-provide-shared-access">Who can provide shared access</h3>

 Only the Account Owner (Primary Account Holder) with the according privileges can provide shared access for other users.

 Managing users and their access is the customer's responsibility, especially in the shared access perspective.
-Thus, the Adobe Commerce support team cannot provide shared access to a Magento account on behalf of a Customer.
-Customers are encouraged to add users with shared access themselves, using the [Magento account page](https://account.magento.com/).
+Thus, the Adobe Commerce support team cannot provide shared access to a Magento Account on behalf of a Customer.
+Customers are encouraged to add users with shared access themselves, using the [Magento Account page](https://account.magento.com/).

 Users who have been provided with shared access cannot transfer or grant such access to other users.